bitcookies/winrar-keygen/README.md

 ### 8.1 Suggestion

-If you encounter some problems, you can report on the [Issues](https://github.com/bitcookies/winrar-keygen/issues) page.
-There will be many enthusiastic developers or Github users to help you.
+If you encounter any issues or have suggestions, feel free to open an issue on the [Issues](https://github.com/bitcookies/winrar-keygen/issues) page or submit a pull request.
+We and the community will be happy to help.

-This project welcomes contributions and suggestions.
-You can make suggestions in [Issues](https://github.com/bitcookies/winrar-keygen/issues), or submit a pull request.

 ### 8.2 Thanks

-Thank you to every contributor to this project.
-Thank you very much to some enthusiastic developers for helping answer some questions in [Issues](https://github.com/bitcookies/winrar-keygen/issues).
+Thanks to all contributors to this project, and to the community members who help answer questions in the [Issues](https://github.com/bitcookies/winrar-keygen/issues).

 ## 9. License